OpeOnikute/opeonikute.github.io/posts/How-to-make-a-simple-logo-watermark-tool-in-100-lines.md

 read_time: 5
 date: October 2019
 featured_image: https://opeonikute.dev/img/Background.png
-synopsis: A common need for creatives is to place our logo on pictures we produce. e.g. A photographer with 100s of dope pictures about to post them on social media.
 ---

 A common need for creatives is to place our logo on pictures we produce. e.g. A photographer with 100s of dope pictures about to post them on social media.